-Target Strategy Timeframe Achievement Review To improve disabled access to Reception classroom Create a ramp from YR playground into classroom.
-To be completed Summer 2019 Ramp made and able to be used To refresh bright marking for the visually impaired Yellow markings repainted in school and playground by September 2020 All areas marked are bright and easily identified To improve light levels throughout the school Ensure anti-glare film is applied to all classroom windows throughout the school by September 2020 anti-glare film applied to all windows that VI services identify as necessary To improve accessibility of disabled toilet Install wheelchair friendly sinks, allowing wheelchair users to get close to washbasin Sept 2022 Sink is replaced as necessary.
+Target Strategy Timeframe Achievement Review dates and outcomes To improve disabled access to Reception classroom Create a ramp from YR playground into classroom.
+To be completed Summer 2022 Ramp made and able to be used September 2022 To refresh bright marking for the visually impaired Yellow markings repainted in school and playground by September 2022 All areas marked are bright and easily identified September 2022 To improve accessibility of disabled toilet Install wheelchair friendly sinks, allowing wheelchair users to get close to washbasin Sept 2023 Sink is replaced as necessary.
+September 2023